Epic is #1 for Shuttles, Bike Hire, Glamping & Packages on the Timber Trail

 The trail starts at the Piropiro campsite around the 40km marker and winds very gently through lush green native forest to the incredible Maramataha Suspension Bridge.
 This a perfect spot for a rest and a photo opportunity.

 From the bridge to around the 48km mark is a steady climb and the only really tough section of the trail.
 From this point the trail trends downhill with a few long, fast and exciting sections - the best of these runs for about 10kms from the 67km mark.

 At the 74km mark is the Ongarue Spiral, an incredible feat of engineering and hard work.
 The trail then winds through Forestry and Farm lands to the finishing point in Ongarue.

-Whilst this trail is classified as a Grade 2/3 (Easy/Intermediate), it is still a long ride and once on trail there are no escape routes or cellphone coverage.
+Whilst this trail is classified as a Grade 2/3 (Easy/Intermediate), it is still a long ride and once on trail there are no escape routes or reliable coverage.
 If you are new to cycling or not as fit as you could be you need to be prepared for a long day.
 The average time to do each section of the ride is around 5 hours (with lots of stops), but some groups have taken up to 8 hours.
-Ensure you bring enough water and food to last the day, and have suitable gear for both biking in and for the weather conditions.
+Ensure you bring enough water and food to last the day, and have suitable gear for biking in hot and freezing weather conditions.